 The importance of trees and woodland remains high on the environmental agenda decades after alarms were first raised about the impact of global deforestation - a process that began centuries ago, motivated amongst other causes by the need for shelter and fuel, agricultural development, naval trade and warfare.

 Despite this now familiar story of use, misuse and destruction, we retain a powerful connection to trees.
 In legend, folklore, art, poetry, literature and song they are symbols of knowledge, shelter, stability and life.
 The sight of magnificent ancient trees invariably moves us with pragmatic admiration and almost subconscious attraction.
 The exhibition asks us to question what this strong bond between man and trees is: is it an ancient, elemental recognition or is it related to purely cultural and emotional associations?

-Inside the Castle Claire Woods has added an additional ‘ancestor’ to the portrait gallery and the collective Brass Art display strange morphing figurines in the Gothic niches of the ante room to the library.
-In the parkland, a huge dead tree is bound in bright red thin cotton strips by Philippa Lawrence and in the picturesque Fishpool Valley Juneau / projects have erected a mossy folly celebrating ‘woodsmanship’.
+Inside the castle, Clare Woods has added an additional ‘ancestor’ to the portrait gallery and the Brass Art collective display strange morphing figurines in the Gothic niches of the ante room to the library.
+In the parkland, a huge dead tree is bound in bright red thin cotton strips by Philippa Lawrence and, in the picturesque Fishpool Valley, Juneau Projects have erected a mossy folly celebrating ‘woodsmanship’.
 Near the famous avenue of ancient Spanish sweet chestnut Mariele Neudecker raises a ghostly structure to evoke the legions of ships, built from sturdy trees, which have vanished beneath the waves.
 In the productive walled garden Brass Art grow a bizarre new tree cultivar fashioned in their image while Laura Ford’s Espaliered Girl extends her growing limbs on the walls.
 Further works by these artists are shown in the stable block which has been converted into a temporary exhibition space.